 Though the viral strains change from season-to-season, the seasonal flu vaccine has been around a long time.
 It’s proven to reduce doctor visits, hospitalizations and deaths related to the flu.
 It’s also safe (even for children and those who are pregnant or breastfeeding), and it’s widely accessible.
 The flu vaccine is your best defence against influenza.

-There is currently no COVID-19 vaccine approved for use in Canada.
-You can follow the latest developments in the quest for COVID-19 vaccines through the World Health Organization.
+Follow the latest developments in COVID-19 vaccines through the World Health Organization.

 When you’ll feel sick

 If you get the flu, you’ll typically begin to feel sick around one-to-four days after infection.
 COVID-19 symptoms typically appear about five days after infection, but they can show up anywhere between one day and two weeks after infection!
 That’s why two weeks is the recommended self-isolation period for people who have been exposed to COVID-19.

 Both illnesses can range from mild to severe with symptoms varying from person-to-person, and even appearing differently in various age groups.